dlu-ch/dlb/doc/cmd_tool.rst

 They are classified according to their meaning to the tool:

-.. class:: dlb.cmd.Tool.DependencyRole
+.. class:: Tool.DependencyRole

    Base class of all dependency roles.

-.. class:: dlb.cmd.Tool.Input
+.. class:: Tool.Input

    A :class:`dlb.cmd.Tool.DependencyRole` which describes an input dependency of a tool.

    The :term:`tool instance` must be rerun if it (e.g. the content of a file) has changed compared to the state before it was executed.

-.. class:: dlb.cmd.Tool.Intermediate
+.. class:: Tool.Intermediate

    A :class:`dlb.cmd.Tool.DependencyRole` which describes an intermediate dependency of a tool.

    Such a dependency (e.g. a directory for caching) is expected not to be accessed while the tool instance is running.

-.. class:: dlb.cmd.Tool.Output
+.. class:: Tool.Output

    A :class:`dlb.cmd.Tool.DependencyRole` which describes an output dependency of a tool.